Skip to content

 This is a taught class within a studio environment, whereby experimentation is encouraged and where you can learn through drawing itself.
 One to one tuition and feedback will be provided throughout.

-Students should bring with them: One box of willow charcoal, some drawing pencils and an eraser for the first session, A1 white cartridge paper will be available at the class.
+Students should bring with them: One box of willow charcoal, a selection of graded drawing pencils, an eraser, A1 and A2 white cartridge paper will be available at the class.
 Tuition will be provided with regard to materials, so it is advisable not to purchase unnecessarily before the course commences.

 Course length: 5 sessions *